-AND receives subsidies for innovation projects (WBSO).
-The WBSO (Law Improvement Explore- and Developmentwork, ['Wet Bevordering Speur- en Ontwikkelings-werk']) is a fiscal incentive scheme under which the Dutch government compensates a part of the wages for research and development work.
-The received subsidy is matched with the costs that these aim to compensate.
+AND receives subsidies for innovation projects (WBSO subsidy).
+The Research and Development Promotion Act, [Wet Bevordering Speur- en Ontwikkelingswerk - WBSO']) is a tax incentive scheme under which the Dutch government pays a part of the wages for R&D. The received subsidy matches the related costs.